 Transactional - The user wants to complete an action (conversion).

 The tool allows you to filter for the right keywords which makes it easy to start optimizing your content.

-You can filter by including/excluding keywords, search intent, word count, or by a specific metric.
+You can filter by including/excluding keywords, search intent, word count, by a specific metric, or a specific language.
 In the same way, you can query your seed keyword with match types, you can also add additional include/exclude keyword filters using Broad or Exact Match to specify the filter.

 For example, imagine your seed keyword is ‘banana.’
 If you type in ‘buy fresh’ in the include filter…

 - Exact Match will include the exact match of the phrase ‘buy fresh’ with the same words order.
 So you will get ‘buy fresh bananas’, ‘where to buy fresh bananas’, ‘buy fresh bananas in New York’, etc.